OhFinance/oh-ui/README.md

 # Oh!
 Finance UI

 UI Kit for Oh!
-Finance Frontend Packages
+Finance Frontend Packages.
+This package can be used in local development by creating a workspace containing other frontend packages.

 ## Usage